 Once the schedule is set and the most important stakeholders identified, you can start a petition.
-First of all, you have to enter your basic data: recipient, region, deadline and depending on where you live, quorum or collection target.
+First of all, you have to enter your basic data: recipient, region, deadline and depending on where you live and whom you are addressing, a quorum or collection target.

 The recipient of your petition is an entity, which can decide over your cause.
 If your demands address someone who is not responsible, you don’t gain anything.
 That’s why it’s important to make sure to address the right entity.

 As a recipient you can name a specific person, a legal person, a parliamentary committee or a political, economical or societal organisation.
 Entries like “Merkel” or “Authority” or “Everybody” make no sense.
 Generally it is useful to submit your cause to the petitions committee on the respective political level.
 In Germany, there are petitions committees on federal level and national level.
 The recipient can be changed afterwards, too.
 In Germany, nationwide petitions should be submitted to the Bundestag’s petitions committee.

 Ask yourself the following questions:

 Which political level concerns my petition?
 Is it a national cause (for example a nationwide ban on importing genetically manipulated vegetables) or is it a regional issue (for example the conservation of the old market square of a city)?